-The Station Area is a thriving, new walkable urban center with high tech jobs, plentiful affordable housing, sustainable buildings, and shops, and restaurants linked by transit.
+The Station Area is a thriving, new walkable district with high tech and family wage jobs, plentiful affordable housing, sustainable buildings, park amenities, and commercial and retail services linked by transit.

 The vibrant, mixed-use environment is a model of innovation.
 With an outstanding quality of life and unmatched mobility choices, the Station Area is eco-friendly, a place to connect, and deeply rooted in the history of the land, the people, and the culture of this special crossroads in Kirkland.
 The highly visible integration of ecological systems within an urban setting set the Station Area apart while tying the unique sub-area districts together with existing open space and active living opportunities.